CLocs/vid-stamp2/Readme.md

 - U undoes last mark.
 - S saves to CSV anytime (it also auto-saves on quit).

+When finished, hit "Save CSV".

 ### 4. Send results

+It saves to your Downloads folder.
+It is named something like YYYYMMDD_HHMM_mark_[role].csv, eg, 20251217_0056_mark_attending.csv

+Email the CSV to Colin: dascolin@gmail.com

 ## Developer Guide